cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.4.4v1 instructions:
 See [MS.EXO.4.1v1 instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
 Ensure that the record published includes a point of contact specific to your agency in addition to <reports@dmarc.cyber.dhs.gov>
-as one of the emails for the `rua` field.
+as one of the emails for the `rua` field and only one or more agency-defined points of contact for the `ruf` field.

 ## 5. Simple Mail Transfer Protocol Authentication (SMTP AUTH)